anxkhn/azure-ai-900-exam-prep/questions.md

 What are two metrics that you can use to evaluate a regression model?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1.  coefficient of determination (R2)
+A.  coefficient of determination (R2)
-2. F1 score
+B.  F1 score
-3.  root mean squared error (RMSE)
+C.  root mean squared error (RMSE)
-4.  area under curve (AUC)
+D.  area under curve (AUC)
-5.  balanced accuracy
+E.  balanced accuracy

 **Answer(s):** A,C